keironchaudhry/keironchaudhry/README.md

 <hr/>

 - 🔭 I have received my diploma associated with my completed five portfolio projects, all of which can be found pinned onto this GitHub profile.
+- :hibiscus: I have worked on 5 academic projects and 4 hackathon projects, notwithstanding some smaller projects that I am currently focusing on.

 <hr/>